yuheitawaragi/cat_dog_app/README.md

 The application is built with Flask, PyTorch, and EfficientNet, and integrates an LLM via Ollama (Qwen2.5) for natural language generation.

 ## Features
+- Upload an image of a dog or cat